surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

     - NET_RAW
 ```

-Once deployed you should see an output similar to below screen-shot ,
+Once deployed you should see an output similar to below screen-shot under `policies.kubewarden.io -> AdmissionPolicies ,`

 ![](../images/kubewarden-admission-policy-crd.png)